mashupgarage/css-blitz/src/content/toggle-switch.md

 ## Tips and hints

-- Only edit the `input` type selector
+- Only edit the `input` type selector.
-- Use pseudo-selectors like `:checked` and pseudo-elements like `::after`
+- Use pseudo-selectors like `&:checked` and pseudo-elements like `&:after`.